OliverBalfour/Calculator/README.md

 - Order of operations is sometimes counterintuitive - `ln e^2 == (ln e)^2`.
 It is intended to resemble Haskell.
 - There are bound to be bugs.
 Some examples which have cropped up: exp didn't work because constants were parsed before unary functions (so exp -> e * xp -> error), and using implicit multiplication without spaces in functions caused issues (if `f x = 2x` then `f 3` became 23 instead of 2*3).
 - Not all functions support automatic differentiation (every function except `!`, `nCr`, `nPr`, `gcd`)

+BUG: defining a constant function not in terms of x gives f' x = f x

 ## Examples